czcorpus/kontext/INSTALL.rst

 visual page component (typically, a top-positioned toolbar - like e.g. in case of Google applications).

-Such page component may provide miscellaneous information (e.g. links to your other applications, knowledge base links,...) but it is expected that its main purpose is to provide user-login status and links to shared login/logout website.
+Such page component may provide miscellaneous information (e.g. links to your other applications, knowledge base links etc.) but it is expected that its main purpose is to provide user-login status and links to an external authentication page.
 KonText uses this plugin to fetch an HTML fragment of such "toolbar".
 The HTML data is loaded internally (between KonText's hosting server and a "toolbar provider" server, via HTTP) and rendered along with KonText's own output.

-Please note that if you configure "appbar" plugin then KonText will stop showing its own authentication information and login/logout links.
+Please note that if you configure *appbar* plugin then KonText will stop showing its own authentication information and login/logout links.

 Because of its specific nature, the "appbar" plugin is instantiated in a slightly different way from other plugins.